 - Not Configured

-- Password Age Days – Enable it and set it to a value between 7 and 365 days.
-If you do not enable this setting, by default it will be set to 30 days.
+- Password Age Days – Enable this setting and set it to a value between 7 and 365 days.
+If you do not enable this setting, it will default to 30 days.

 - Administrator Account Name – Use this setting to configure the name of the managed local administrator account.
 If not specified, the default built-in local administrator account will be located by a well-known SID (even if renamed).